angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 List of all Ionic Native API's for cordova plugins can be found [here](http://ionicframework.com/docs/v2/native/).

-Let's look at configuring and installing facebook plugin [here](http://ionicframework.com/docs/v2/native/facebook/).
+Let's look at configuring and installing the Facebook plugin [here](http://ionicframework.com/docs/v2/native/facebook/).
 _Ensure you follow the steps correctly to configure your app._

-Login to facebook dashboard [here](https://developers.facebook.com/apps/), go to your App and make a note of your App ID.
+Login to the Facebook dashboard [here](https://developers.facebook.com/apps/), go to your App and make a note of your App ID.
 Next go to command prompt in your project directory and execute the following command by replacing the `APP_ID` with your App Id and `APP_NAME` with your App Name.